1er signes ménopause

 Sudden heat in the upper body, followed by heavy sweating

-Sleep disorders
+Sleep disturbances

-Frequent waking, trouble falling asleep
+Frequent awakenings, difficulty falling asleep

 Mood swings

-Irritability, anxiety, increased sensitivity
+Irritability, anxiety, heightened sensitivity

 Fatigue